kohana/core/guide/kohana/autoloading.md

 # Loading Classes

-Kohana takes advantage of PHP [autoloading](http://php.net/manual/language.oop5.autoload.php).
-This removes the need to call [include](http://php.net/include) or [require](http://php.net/require) before using a class.
+Kohana supports the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) autoloading specification as of version 3.3.
+This allows you to take advantage of PHP [autoloading](http://php.net/manual/language.oop5.autoload.php), removing the need to call [include](http://php.net/include) or [require](http://php.net/require) before using a class.
 When you use a class Kohana will find and include the class file for you.
 For instance, when you want to use the [Cookie::set] method, you simply call:

     Cookie::set('mycookie', 'any string value');